MonaTaghavi/stats/README.md

-# stats
+# Statistics &amp; Probabilities

-Statistics &amp; Probabilities
+The material of this repository contains my Statistics and probabilities course in LaSalle college.